cochlear-implants-monaco

 The advent of new electrode insertion techniques that are less traumatic for the inner ear.

-The OtoneuroMonaco team is qualified to carry out pre-implant assessments and works in a network with cochlear implant centres in France and abroad.
-Its medical team also includes one of the world’s leading specialists in this field, Professor Thomas Lenarz (Hanover Medical School).
+The OtoneuroMonaco team is qualified to carry out pre-implant assessments and works in a network with cochlear implant centers in France and abroad.
+Its medical team also includes one of the world’s leading specialists in this field.